-resented in an alternate manner by the method of characteristics.
+bolic partial differential equation that may be represented in an alternate manner by the method of characteristics.
 In this method the partial differential equation is reduced to a set of ordinary differential equations that are valid along certain special curves called characteristics.
-Specifically, in this
+Specifically, in this model an equivalent representation for the partial differential Equation (4) is the following system of five ordinary differential equations.

 Fig. 7.
 The graphs of the first nine ecotypes listed in Table 5.
-The size ranges of the structure and lipid compartments for the ecotypes vary considerably; hence, there is variation in the population in both size and age structure.
-(A) Ecotypes 1 (largest $m_S$ ), 2 (middle $m_S$ ), 3 (smallest $m_S$ ); (B) ecotypes 4 (largest $m_S$ ), 5 (middle $m_S$ ), 6 (smallest $m{\leq}$ ).
+The size ranges of the structure and lipid compartments for the ecctypes vary considerably; hence, there is variation in the population in both size and age structure.
+(A) Ecotypes 1 (largest m_S), 2 (middle m_S), 3 (smallest m_S); (B) ecotypes 4 (largest m_S), 5 (middle m_S), 6 (smallest m_S).
 (Continued on facing page.)